 Introduction to methods and applications of ordinary differential equations.
 Topics include first order differential equations and applications, higher order linear differential equations with applications, Laplace transforms and an introduction to numerical methods.
-Prerequisite: MA 112 Calculus II with a grade of C or better.
+Prerequisite: MA 112 Calculus II with a grade of C or better and MA 211 with a grade of C or better.
 (Fall, odd years)